montoyamoraga/shbobo-studies/notes/fish.md

   As I spoke of earlier, the Shnth is an attempt to do classic computer music in an embedded setting.
 Granular synthesis was a big goal, but we could only fit a limited number in.
 Thus it is the sound, the hallmark of granular synthesis, but unlimited clouds are not possible.
 I like it better, with limitations, and I think you will too!
 It was an adventure, quite frustrating at times, especially programming the USB stack.
 But everything folds over, and the USB code may have even informed the more creative, sonic codes.
 Here's two pdfs for the benefit of the audience:

- Shbobo was founded around 2010 by Peter Blasser and Steve Korn.
-An alternative name for the company was KORNBLASSER.
-We decided Shbobo was better because it sound-symbolizes "sh" for data and bobo is the bouncing and alive sound of human gestures.
-As you can see by the picture, I leaned on Steve a lot and he facilitated a bunch.
-It was his original idea of taking the analog inventions of Ciat-Lonbarde and making them USB.

-SHTAR: The neck is marked, with neutral intervals in brass and power chords in steel.
-33 frets control computer music, with heart transducer (sensing pressure) and bridge pickup.
-Two knobs aux Eurorack inputs.
-Three modes of production: acoustic; add computer music; multiply by computer music (stereo ring mod).
-USB interfaces to host as does the SHNTH.
-There is a red light.

- The SHNTH, a computer music device by SHBOBO, features the ARM Cortex 32 bit processor.
-It connects via USB to host computer (windows, linux, or macintosh) which may read its squish data, or program the standalone synthesizer in the computer music language, SHLISP.
-A switch enables internal batteries; electronic sounds out a stereo-mini jack.
-It is handtop: four bars on top feel your fingers and two woven antennae below sense palm flesh, complimented by a battery of buttons.
-There are red lights.